 Ameera Hossenally on Diversified Workplace

-Ameera is an Associate Director, Client Impact and Reporting in Environmental and Social Risk Management and Sustainable Finance.
+Ameera is an Associate Director, Strategic Initiatives and Projects in Sustainable Finance and Environmental and Social Risk Management.
 Ameera joined SCB in 2017.
-Having completed an internship in Debt Capital Markets, Ameera then joined the Bank’s Brexit Programme. ‘
+Having completed an internship in Debt Capital Markets, Ameera then joined the Bank’s Brexit Programme.

 A diversified workforce is a stronger one.
 To have a truly diverse and inclusive workforce, representation is key, for you cannot be what you cannot see.